 The Arameans were an ancient Semitic Aramaic-speaking tribal coalition that arose from the region known as Aram (present-day Syria) in 11th to 8th centuries BC.
 They lived on high lands and the word Aram comes from a root meaning “heights.”
 The Aram territory occupied the north east region of Israel and spreads from the Euphrates River and including Mesopotamia.
 From an early date, there were many Arameans in Assyria and Babylonia, so the Aramaic tongue overcame the old Assyrian and was later lost by the Arab conquest.

-Their oldest city was Aram-naharaim – meaning the land within the bend of the Euphrates River ( Genesis 24:10).
-In the OT era, there is mention of the cities of Damascus (Genesis 14:15) and Hamath (Numbers 13:21).
-And in the NT era, the most prominent city was Syrian Antioch (Acts 11:19; 13:1).
+Their oldest city was Aram-naharaim – meaning the land within the bend of the Euphrates River (Genesis 24:10).
+In the Old Testament era, there is mention of the cities of Damascus (Genesis 14:15) and Hamath (Numbers 13:21).
+And in the New Testament era, the most prominent city was Syrian Antioch (Acts 11:19; 13:1).

 Israel and the Arameans

-Based on Genesis 10:22, Aram was son of Shem, but in Gen. 22:21 he is called son of Kemuel and grandson of Nahor.
+Based on Genesis 10:22, Aram was son of Shem, but in Genesis 22:21 he is called son of Kemuel and grandson of Nahor.
 Abraham sent his servant to get a wife for Isaac from land of Aram (Genesis 24:10; 25:20).
 Also, Jacob’s father-in-law, (Laban) was called an Aramean (Genesis 31:10).
 And the Bible called Jacob “a wandering Aramean” (Deuteronomy 26:5).
-In the King James translation, the Arameans are generally called Syrians ( 2 Kings 7:6).
+In the King James translation, the Arameans are generally called Syrians (2 Kings 7:6).